Canning City SC

-Canning City Soccer Club is a football (soccer) club, based in Willetton, Western Australia, who play their home games at the Willetton Sports Club.
+Canning City Soccer Club is a football (soccer) club, based in Willetton, Western Australia, who play their home games at the Willetton Sports Club in the City of Canning.
 They were originally established as Canning Corinthians in 1972, that entity dissolving in 1992, before returning to the Western Australia State League in 2001 as Canning City Soccer Club.

 The club currently (2019) competes in the Football West State League Division 2.

 Club history

 Canning Corinthians were formed in 1972, by David Schrandt and John Reilly, and began competing in the old Third Division of the Soccer Federation of WA.
 Success was not far off, as in 1976, Corinthians won promotion to the Second Division.
 Corinthians enjoyed 7 solid years in the second division, finishing in mid-table places before being relegated at the end of the 1983 season.

 Although hoping to return to the Second Division, it was not to be, and only one season after finding themselves competing in this division they were relegated further to the Fourth Division.
 Three years of mid-high table finishes culminated in 2nd place in the league in 1988, and a return to Third Division football.
 Corinthians spent 3 years in this division, eventually winning it in 1991 to ensure a return to the old Second Division.

 Corinthians spent one last successful season in the Second Division, finishing a respectable 7th place, however, off the field, plans were in place that would change the club.
 In 1993, Canning Corinthians merged with Melville Alemania to become the Leeming Strikers football club.
-The junior entity of Canning Corinthians remained, how ever policy was introduced by Football West that dictated that clubs could no longer use ethnic, or national, names or logos.
-The junior club was hence rebranded has Canning Cosmos.
+The junior entity of Canning Corinthians remained, however policy was introduced by Football West that dictated that clubs could no longer use ethnic, or national, names or logos.
+The junior club was hence rebranded as Canning Cosmos.